-What Is The Future Of Organization Development?
+What Is The Future Of Organizational Development?

-There will be some fundamental changes.
+There will be some fundamental changes though.

 Instead of relying heavily on a company’s human resources alone, OD will use advanced technology and this will result in a reduction in the time OD interventions take to be implemented.